jakobnissen/jakobnissen.github.io/posts/badjulia.md

 ... and now what?
 What do you need to implement?
 What does the abstract type require?
 What does it guarantee?
 Julia offers absolutely no way of finding out what the abstract interface is, or how you conform to it.
 In fact, even in Base Julia, fundamental types like `AbstractSet`, `AbstractChannel`, `Number` and `AbstractFloat` are just not documented.
 What actually _is_ a `Number`, in Julia?
 I mean, we know what a number is conceptually, but what are you opting in to when you subtype `Number`?
 What do you promise?
 Who knows?
 Do even the core developers know?
 I doubt it.

 A few abstract types in Julia _are_ well documented, most notably `AbstractArray` and its abstract subtypes, and it's probably no coindidence that Julia's array ecosystem is so good.
 But this is a singular good example, not the general pattern.
+Ironically, this exception is often held up as an example of why the Julia type system _works well_.

 Here is a fun challenge for anyone who thinks "it can't be that bad": Try to implement a `TwoWayDict`, an `AbstractDict` where if `d[a] = b`, then `d[b] = a`.
 In Python, which has inheritance, this is trivial.
 You simply subclass `dict`, overwrite a handful of its methods, and everything else works.
 In Julia, you have to define its data layout first - quite a drag, since dictionaries have a complicated structure (remember, you can't inherit data!).
 Then you must figure out everything `AbstractDict` promises (good luck!) and implement that.

 ### Subtyping is an all-or-nothing thing
 Another problem with relying on subtyping for behaviour is that each type can only have one supertype, and it inherits _all_ of its methods.
 Often, that turns out to not be what you want: New types often has properties of several interfaces: Perhaps they are set-like, iterable, callable, printable, etc. But no, says Julia, pick _one_ thing.
-To be fair, "iterable", "callable" and "printable" are so generic they are not implemented using subtyping in Julia - but doesn't that say something?
+To be fair, "iterable", "callable" and "printable" are so generic and broadly useful they are not implemented using subtyping in Julia - but doesn't that say something?

 In Rust, these properties are implemented through traits instead.
 Because each trait is defined independently, each type faces a smorgasbord of possibilities.
 It can choose _exactly_ what it can support, and nothing more.
 It also leads to more code reuse, as you can e.g. simply derive `Copy` and get it without having to implement it.
+It also means there is an incentive to create "smaller" traits.
+In Julia, if you subtype `AbstractFoo`, you opt in to a potentially huge number of methods.
+In contrast, it's no problem to create very specific traits that concerns only a few - or one - method.

 Julia _does_ have traits, but they're half-baked, not supported on a language level, and haphazardly used.
-They are usually implemented through dispatch, which is also annoying since it can make it difficult to understand what is actually being called.
+They are usually implemented through multiple dispatch, which is also annoying since it can make it difficult to understand what is actually being called.
 Julia's broadcasting mechanism, for example, is controlled primarily through traits, and just finding the method ultimately being called is a pain.

 Also, since so much of Julia's behaviour is controlled through the type of variables instead of traits, people are tempted to use wrapper types if they want type `A` to be able to behave like type `B`.
 But those are [a terrible idea](https://github.com/JuliaLang/julia/issues/37790), since it only moves the problem and in fact makes it worse: You now have a new wrapper type you need to implement everything for, and even if you do, the wrapper type is now of type `B`, and doesn't have access to the methods of `A`!